-No. Property Description and tenure Particulars of occupancy Capital value in existing state as at 28 February 2011 RMB 12.
+No. Property Description and tenure Particulars of occupancy existing state as at 28 February 2011 RMB 12.
 Units BF206 to BF209 and BF110 on The property comprises 5 units on Level 3 of a 3-storey commercial building The property is currently leased to 2,364,000 Level 3 of completed in about 2006. various independent 100% interest Building 1 third parties for attributable to Zhonghuan Plaza The units have a total gross floor area commercial purpose the Group: Longsha District of approximately 259.78 sq.m. (see notes 3).
 RMB2,364,000 Qiqihar City Heilongjiang Province The PRC

-- 1. Shenyang Yuanda Aluminium Industry Engineering Co., Ltd. ("Shenyang Yuanda Aluminium") is a wholly owned subsidiary of the Company. - Pursuant to 5 Building Ownership Certificates Fang Quan Zheng Qi Zi Di Nos.
+- 1. Shenyang Yuanda Aluminium Industry Engineering Co., Ltd. ("Shenyang Yuanda Aluminium") is a wholly owned subsidiary of the Company. - 2.
+Pursuant to 5 Building Ownership Certificates Fang Quan Zheng Qi Zi Di Nos.
 S200629050, S200629052 to S200629054 and S200629056, 5 units with a total gross floor area of approximately 259.78 sq.m. are owned by Shenyang Yuanda Aluminium. - 3.
-According to 3 Tenancy Agreements, the property is leased to 3 independent third parties for various terms expiring on 27 May 2011 and 2 August 2011 respectively at a total annual rent of RMB9,257.81, exclusive of management fees, water and electricity charges. - 4.
+According to 3 Tenancy Agreements, 3 units with a total gross floor area of approximately 207.52 sq.m. are leased to 3 independent third parties for various terms expiring on 27 May 2011 and 2 August 2011 respectively at a total annual rent of RMB9.257.81, exclusive of management fees, water and electricity charges. - 4.
 We have been provided with a legal opinion regarding the property interest by the Company's PRC legal advisers, which contains, inter alia, the following: - a.
-The Group legally owns the building ownership rights of the units and can legally occupy, use, transfer, lease, mortgage and otherwise dispose of them; - b.
-The Tenancy Agreements mentioned in notes 3 are legal and valid, but the Tenancy Agreements have not been registered with relevant competent authorities, this situation does not affect the lease rights of relevant parties.
-The relevant parties have the obligations to make the registration of the Tenancy Agreements after 1 February 2011, otherwise there is a risk of being fined by the relevant competent authorities; and - c.
-The building ownership rights of the units are not subject to mortgage, guarantee, sequestration and any other encumbrances or other third party interests as confirmed by the Group.
+The Group has legally owned the building ownership rights of the units and can legally occupy, use, transfer, lease, mortgage and otherwise dispose of them; - b.
+The Tenancy Agreements mentioned in notes 3 are legal and valid, but relevant Tenancy Agreements have not been registered with relevant competent authorities, this situation does not affect the lease rights of relevant parties.
+The relevant parties have the obligations to make the registration of the relevant lease agreements after 1 February 2011, otherwise there is a risk of being fined by the relevant competent authorities; and - c.
+The building ownership rights of the units are not subject to mortgage, secure, seal up and any other encumbrances or other third party interests as confirmed by the Group.

 No. Property Description and tenure Particulars of occupancy Capital value in existing state as at 28 February 2011 RMB 13.
-Levels 15 and 16 of The property comprises Levels of 15 and 16 of a 35-storey office building The property is currently occupied by 23,630,000 Yincheng Plaza completed in about 2000. the Group for office 100% interest No. 2 Lane 3260 purpose. attributable to Zhongshan North Road The units have a total gross floor area the Group: Putuo District of approximately 1,164.04 sq.m.
+Levels 15 and 16 of The property comprises Levels of 15 and 16 of a 35-storey office building The property is currently occupied by 23,630,000 Yincheng Plaza No. 2 Lane 3260 completed in about 2000. the Group for office purpose.
+100% interest attributable to Zhongshan North Road The units have a total gross floor area • • the Group: Putuo District of approximately 1,164.04 sq.m.
 RMB23,630,000 Shanghai The PRC